Things To Do

 – What to do at Pasir Ris Mall –

-From shopping to hitting up the gym, there are plenty of activities to look forward to at Pasir Ris Mall.
+From shopping to hitting up the gym, there are plenty of things to do at Pasir Ris Mall.

 6. Decathlon